ZincSoft/kyttie/README.md

 It's not automatically installed, you have to do that yourself :)

+## Kernel Version
+Kyttie is actively developed against 6.1.0-rc3, but it's based off some really stagnant kernel APIs so it should work fine.

 ## Examples
 Don't let the examples directory fool you, that's internal testing stuff.